History

 The Revival

 In the mid-1930s, newlyweds Dr. Henry Van Meier and his wife Katharine of Stillwater, Minnesota stumbled upon the abandoned property while hunting ferns.
 They knew they had to make it their own and purchased the Mower house and its surrounding 50+ acres of property on the St. Croix River.
 It became their summer house.
-Katharine was known for her fabulous lawn parties and Henry destress while making items on his loom.
+Katharine was known for her magical garden parties and her support of the Arts.
+Henry destress while making items on his loom.
 They also developed a small artists' colony.
 Van Meiers purchased and moved 9 eclectic cottages around the property.
 This provided a space and inspiration from land and water for creative individuals who spent time at the property.

 Today